 Water runs down the protective sheet and out of holes built into the bottom of the door.
 If the membrane tears or grows thin with age, it won’t be as effective.

-Remove your door panel to check the membrane.
-If you see any perforations, you’ve found where your leak is coming from.
+If you suspect this, remove your door panel to check the membrane.
+If you see any perforations in the door seal, you’ve found where your leak is coming from.

 Even with a secure membrane, the liquid can overflow from the door into your vehicle.
-These leaks usually cause pools or dampness right next to the door, by the footwells.
+These leaks usually cause dampness in the footwells.

 Visually inspecting the seals will tell you all you need to know.
-Roll your window up and down to see if the rubber is pressed firmly against the glass.
+Roll your side windows up and down to see if the black rubber is pressed firmly against the glass.
 If not, a replacement might be in order.

 Minor wear and tear can be repaired with restorative products for rubber.
-If the seals are in tatters, you’ll need to replace them with new ones.
+If the seals are in tatters, you’ll need to replace them to make your door waterproof again.

-This video shows you how to fix the weatherstripping at home:
+This video shows you how to fix the vehicle’s weatherstripping at home:

 Rear windshield leaks are easier to identify.
 You’ll find dampness in and around the back of your vehicle.

-If it’s your front windshield, the liquid could collect in various places.
-It may drip down your dashboard towards your radio, or pool in your footwells.
+If it’s your front windshield, the liquid may drip down your dashboard towards your radio or pool in the footwells of your front carpets.

 The glass will have to be taken out and refitted properly.
 The old seals have to be replaced if they’re distorted or damaged.